Scientific name: Onopordum acanthium

 What Are Its Characteristics?

-- Leaves are oblong and prickly with toothed margins.
+- Leaves are oblong and prickly with toothed edges.

 - The plant forms dark pink to purple, globe-shaped flower heads, 1-2 inches in diameter, which stand alone on branch tips and bloom July-October.

-- Whorl of bracts beneath the flower is tipped with flat, pale, orange spines.
+- A whorl of leaf-like structures beneath the flower has flat, pale, orange to green spines.

-- Seeds are less than 1/4 inch in length, slender, smooth, and plumed.
+- Seeds are less than 1/4 inch long, slender, smooth, and plumed.

 How Do I Distinguish It From Native Species?